-We have come to the end of our meal planning month and it wouldn’t be complete if I didn’t share a few of my favourite super simple recipes with you.
+We have come to the end of our meal planning month and it wouldn’t be complete if I didn’t share a few of my favourite super simple soup for kids and sauce recipes with you.

 I’m not the best vegetable chopper in the world, so I prefer to shred, mash or crush my ingredients instead of chopping whenever I can, it saves me time, especially when cooking sauces and soups where the ingredients will be blended together at the end anyway!

 Soups are great comfort food, healthy and convenient, that’s why I’ve included them in my batch cooking recipe ideas, they are also perfect to take to work in a food flask for lunch, or Tupperware if you’re lucky enough to have a microwave at work!
 Soup is a great alternative to sandwiches at lunchtime as it cuts down on your bread intake.
-Soup is also a great way to get extra vegetables into your kid’s diet if their school dinners aren’t very nutritious.
+Soup for kids is a great way to get extra vegetables into their diet if their school dinners aren’t very nutritious.

 If you’re short of time you will need to make sure you grill the peppers until the skin is nearly black, this enables you to peel them really easily when they are cooked.